 How did you experience the three months?

-They inspired and helped me to continue the work in the company in a professional way.
-Most helpful I found the tools that were introduced to us during these three months, especially the pitching techniques.
+They helped me evolve a more serious view of running a company.
+Most helpful I found the tools that were introduced to us during these three months.

 What has been hardest/most enjoyable?